-The CEO, Headteacher or GDPR Champion will notify the ICO when a personal data breach has occurred which is likely to result in a risk to the rights and freedoms of individuals.
+The COO or relevant Headteacher will notify the ICO when a personal data breach has occurred which is likely to result in a risk to the rights and freedoms of individuals.

 This will be done without undue delay and, where possible, within 72 hours of becoming aware of the breach.
 The 72 hours deadline is applicable regardless of school holidays (I.e. it is not 72 working hours).
 If the School are unsure of whether to report a breach, the assumption will be to report it.